griphiam/markphilpot_com/content/2019/2019_02_anime_winter_first.md

 ![Kaguya-sama wa Kokurasetai: Tensai-tachi no Renai Zunousen]({filename}/images/anime/2019/winter/nx101921-k0zETTY1j3Zy.jpg "Kaguya-sama wa Kokurasetai: Tensai-tachi no Renai Zunousen"){: .center}
 ![A-1 Pictures]({filename}/images/anime/studios/half/a1.png){: .studio}

 The execution of this opening episode is top notch.
 The handling of the internal monologues was perfectly done.
-I hope there is more to this show however than just these two narcisistic characters bouncing off each other.
+I hope there is more to this show however than just these two narcissistic characters bouncing off each other.
 If there is some actual development and some sort of arc, then I think I'll really enjoy this show.